XavierVI/Gym-PPS/README.md

 python main.py
 ```

 The training should start immediately.
-Go grab a coffee but make it an espresso because this won't take long.
+Go grab a coffee, but make it an espresso because this won't take long.
 Afterward, increase `n_e` up to `25`  in `custom_param.json`, then run

 ```bash
 python evaluate.py